bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/implementation.md

 predefined implementations for all supported protocols, that can be chosen by cli flags, but you can also implement your own.

-It's possible to generate an implementation only, without other code.
-This is useful when you need just a sample implementation for a protocol, e.g. to make your own based on it.

 The generated implementation code is put by default to `impl` package in target directory.

 Every implementation provide the following: